 At the top of the list, we have placed this editor named Shotcut.
 This free software offers almost as many tools as paid ones, such as adding video and audio fragments and applying effects and captions.
 It is also compatible with Windows, OS X, and Linux.

 The main downside of this software is that its user interface is somewhat weird.

 In the world of video editors, Adobe Premiere Pro CC is a well-known one.
 It helps in the easy adjustment of video colors, including other modifications.
 You can also process distinct types of media content in the original format.

 The major drawback is that it carries a really high cost.

 Apple iMovie is a great choice for those who appreciate simplicity.
 With eight distinct themes made from a combination of music, transition, and titles, this software also has ten different video filters.
-From slo-mo to fast-forward and split-screen, you can use various effects.
+You can use various effects like slow-motion, fast-forward, split-screen, and more.

 How to upload a video on YouTube?

 After all the edits and embellishments, you are now ready to upload your video on YouTube.
 The only question is how?

 We have a couple of ways with us in which you can effectively upload your video on YouTube and make it one of the most viewed YouTube videos.